cloudmesh-community/sp19-516-122/notebook.md

 * Read: chapter 11 (Infrastructure as a Service) in Cloud Computing Book
 * Videos: Watched Introduction to Swagger
 * Contributions: Rewrote/expanded the NumPy section of chapters/prg/python
   /numpy/numpy.md.
-Pull requested has been accepted.
+Pull request is pending.
 * Office Hours:

 # Week 01/28/2019-02/03/2019